Skip to main content

 .ifNotFoundDo(result -> log.error("Cannot proceed - form not visible"));

-ActionResult formResult = openForm.perform(action,
+ActionResult formResult = openForm.perform(action); // No ObjectCollection needed

 if (!formResult.isSuccess()) {